-When parent groups and schools work together to build a strong sense of community, everyone benefits.
+No matter what the new school year looks like for you, and whether students learn online or in person, you can work to strengthen the sense of community at your school.
+When parent groups and schools work together, everyone benefits.
 Parents feel welcome and are more likely to take a more active role in their child’s education.
 Teachers feel appreciated.
 And research shows that kids attending schools with a strong community are more likely to be academically motivated.
 It’s not always easy, but it’s worthwhile.
-Here’s what some schools are doing to create camaraderie, engagement, and a sense of belonging.
+Here are some ways parent groups can work to create camaraderie, engagement, and a sense of belonging.

 The PTF provides pastries, fruit, and breakfast casseroles and uses simple icebreakers to draw people out.
 PTF president Janice Miller says that by the end of previous coffee gatherings, “some pretty funny stories came up through the icebreaker games, and parents were much more relaxed.”
 The coffee gatherings are going strong this year under Miller’s leadership.
 Besides advertising the events well, Miller says using structured activities to promote interaction is key to creating a welcoming group environment.